Indian banks' dependence on AT1 bonds limited, some impact on pricing likely - analysts

 Source: Jefferies

-Indian state-run banks have a higher share of AT-1 bonds as compared to private bank, according to Jefferies.
+India's state-run banks have a higher share of AT-1 bonds as compared to private banks, according to Jefferies.

 "Among banks, top-3 issuers are SBI, HDFC Bank and Canara

-Bank with PSU (Public Sector Undertaking)banks having higher contribution from this," the Jefferies report said, adding that smaller banks have a lower contribution from AT-1 bonds.
-"Local bond markdet investors aren't really seeing risks here for Indian stocks."
+Bank with PSU (Public Sector Undertaking) banks having higher contribution from this," the Jefferies report said, adding that smaller banks have a lower contribution from AT-1 bonds.
+"Local bond market investors aren't really seeing risks here for Indian stocks."

+However, the state-run banks' common equity Tier-1 capital ratios are low and a weak AT-1 bond market could necessitate equity capital raising, particularly in the case of the State Bank of India, Macquarie analysts said on Tuesday.

 (Reporting by Bhakti Tambe; Editing by Dhanya Ann Thoppil)